just-do-halee/utils-results/README.md

 # ***Important***

-- 0. Only One Result needed.
+- 0. Only one Result type(`anyhow`).
-- 1. All casted errors have their own chaining errors' information(all the previous errors).
+- 1. All casted errors have their own chaining error' information(all the previous errors).
-- 2. No need to change BACKTRACE=.. mode.

 if you follow the below rules, you can easliy debug all your project.

 ### errbang -> errcast -> errcast -> ... ->  errcast -> errextract

-### It's called **Non Panic Unwraping Chaining Errors(NPUCE)**.

 ---